ameeshaagrawal/Financial-opportunity/README.md

-# TrustToken Solidity Challenge ⛓ ⚔️

-Our goal at TrustToken is to make financial freedom as accessible as the internet.
-To accomplish this, we have built an open system of smart contracts which allows users to earn interest through defi opportunities.
 The problem today is going to apply some key concepts & code we use in practice.

 We expect this question to take around 3-4 hours, but you can take as much time as you like.
 We know this is a challenging problem- if you don’t finish the whole thing, please submit as much as you have.
 We encourage you to create examples & write tests to show how your solution works, but this is not required.

-If you complete this problem and send it to hello@trusttoken.com and we will guarantee you an interview for our Solidity Engineer position!

 ## Problem